OpenTreeOfLife/otindex_ansible/README.md

+# Run the playbook
+You can limit the playbook to run only for specific servers (production vs development).

+For production:

+    $ ansible-playbook otindex.yml -i hosts --limit production

+For development:

+    $ ansible-playbook otindex.yml -i hosts --limit development

 # Other aspects of setting up machine from scratch:

 If Ubuntu machine, need to create admin user that has passwordless access